 I believe any artist looking to learn how to draw people or mythical creatures and environments grounded in reality should put in the hours to study from life.
-Figure-drawing workshops, using friends and family as models or the park down the street are all perfect to study from.
-I usually carry around a Moleskine sketchbook for drawing on the go.
-The constant sponging of information, no matter how seemingly insignificant, adds to your ever-growing visual library.
+I usually carry around a Moleskine sketchbook (opens in new tab) for drawing on the go.
+Constantly absorbing information, no matter how insignificant it may seem, adds to your ever-growing visual library.

 I work pretty organically in pen and ink.
 There will be no grids, no measurements – I like to let the drawings breathe a bit.
 For a medium as permanent as ink, I find it helps to not get too married to the pencil drawing.
-Instead, I set important landmarks, lock down a strong gesture, and dial in on things I’m not as confident in, such as fingers and legs.
+(See our best pencils here (opens in new tab) to get stocked up on materials.)
+Instead, I set important landmarks, lock down a strong gesture, and dial in on things I’m not as confident at, such as fingers and legs.
 Once I’m hopeful that the final piece could be cool, I switch out the pencil for the pen.

 01. Start with thumbnails(opens in new tab)